In 1804 the City of Paris secured 109 acres to establish Père-Lachaise Cemetery.

 This is part of the charm of the place, for there seems to be just a semblance of order in how things are laid out.

 It seemed a bit of a jumble and on a hot summer day under the deep blue sky of early morning I became so distracted with the things I wasn’t seeking that I gave up on my list and just let the pathways lead me on through the monuments.

-..and once grand mausoleums have been broken into, with the elements leaving the interior dirty and scattered with the leaves and dust of years.
+Sadly, once grand mausoleums have been broken into, the elements leave the interior dirty and scattered with the leaves and dust of years.

 It made me quite sad to see the original care undertaken as a result of ego, family pride, or in the madness of grief, now left to fade over the years.